ReactiveCircus/Firestorm/README.md

             "*.properties"
         ]

-        // Set of exclude patterns to be ignored when performing project source change detection. excludes = [
+        // Set of exclude patterns to be ignored when performing project source git changes detection. excludes = [
             "src/test*"
         ]

-        // Whether to recursively check the project's transitive dependencies when performing project source change detection. checkDependencies = true
+        // Whether to recursively check the project's transitive dependencies when performing project source git changes detection. checkDependencies = true
     }
 }